Are the residence halls air conditioned?

 Can I have visitors in my Residence Hall?

 Only legal guardians with valid photo ID are allowed access to student halls and rooms.
 All other guests can visit students in the lobby of Sulzberger Hall.
 All guests (including legal guardians) are required to leave the building before curfew.
 Immediate family members (with valid photo ID) are permitted access to student halls and rooms during move-in and move-out only.

 My friend is attending the Pre-College Program, too!
 Can we room together?

 While we do not guarantee specific roommate requests, our Housing Application allows accepted students to request a specific roommate by mutual request.

 Yes, there is a strictly enforced curfew.
 Students must be present and signed in the residence hall by 11:30 PM on weeknights (Sunday through Thursday), and by 12:00 midnight on weekends (Friday and Saturday).
 There are no curfew extensions except for RA-led excursions.

-I’m a very picky eater.
+I have a dietary restriction.
 What kinds of food options are available?